Nootropics Expert

 1. CDP-Choline (Citicoline) – is a naturally occurring choline source for the synthesis of acetylcholine.
 And enhances the release of dopamine, norepinephrine and serotonin in your brain.

-CDP-Choline is known for increasing cognition and brain function, improving concentration, focus and motivation, and reducing fatigue.
+CDP-Choline is known for its cognitive enhancement and brain function abilities, improving concentration, focus and motivation, and reducing fatigue.

 Recommended dosage of CDP-Choline is 250 mg twice a day.